playcanvas/developer.playcanvas.com/content/en/user-manual/animation/anim-system-overview.md

 ## Animating in PlayCanvas

-In order to begin animating a PlayCanvas entity, you must have a set of animation assets available and imported into your PlayCanvas projecy.
+In order to begin animating a PlayCanvas entity, you must have a set of animation assets available and imported into your PlayCanvas project.
 These animation assets will drive the animation of a given model you wish to animate.
-For example a humanoid character may have a set of animations; Idle, Walk, Jump.
+For example a humanoid character may have a set of animations: Idle, Walk, Jump.

 ![Animations][1]